About

 Craig Snider

-Craig Snider, Executive Director of the Ed Snider Foundation, is a senior management professional with more than 20 years experience in marketing, sales, and business development.
-With experience across a diverse range of businesses, he has achieved demonstrable success in the real estate, retail, and the entertainment industries.
+Craig Snider, Executive Director of the Ed Snider Foundation, is a senior management professional with more than 20 years of experience in marketing, sales, and business development.
+With experience across a diverse range of businesses, he has achieved demonstrable success in the real estate, retail, and entertainment industries.

 He recently created the Philadelphia Freedom Center, an east coast operation for David Horowitz’s Freedom Center based in LA, for which he serves as Director.
 Among the objectives of the new center is to eliminate political indoctrination from higher education in Pennsylvania by promoting the Student’s Bill of Rights as an indispensable part of Academic Freedom.
 Craig is also a member of the Dean’s Advisory Council at the University of Pennsylvania’s School of Policy Practice and Research.